 Silicic acid water extraction and plant available-silicon from the mineral Wollastonite

+This report is about as readable as science gets.
 In only a few pages, it provides a straightforward explanation, with simple experiments, of the availability of silicon in our wollastonite in solution and soil.
-This report is about as readable as science gets.
-Unfortunately, some of the language and details, while slowing down the reader, are the backbone of credibility when it comes to testing product effectiveness.
-More highlights like the one below to follow shortly.
+Some of the language and detail may slow you down but they are the backbone of credibility when it comes to testing product effectiveness.

 Read the full report here: Silicic acid water extraction and plant available-silicon from the mineral Wollastonite.pdf